11 Golden Rules of Camping in New Zealand

+6. Let the birds be the noisy neighbours

 Campgrounds are great places to meet like-minded travellers but everyone needs some rest and relaxation.
 Plus, most campers choose to camp to make the most of the spectacle of nature.
 Don’t throw a party, play loud music, or make excessive noise that would ruin other campers’ experience.
-Generally in campsites, where permitted, the use of a generator is prohibited during following hours: 8pm to 8am.
+Generally in campsites, where permitted, the use of a generator is prohibited between 8pm and 8am.

 7. Pay for your stay

 This is an obvious one, but a reminder is always welcome.
 Many DOC campsites are unattended so it is up to you to get online and pay for your stay.
-This will help keep campsites available in the future and you will avoid a NZ$200 fine.
+This will help keep campsites available in the future and you will avoid an NZ$200 fine.
 Rangers regularly visit campsites to check for compliance and do not hesitate to issue fines.

 8. Clean your gear